Chera-Sot de Chera

 About Chera-Sot de Chera

-Chera-Sot de Chera Natural Park protects a mountainous limestone landscape in the interior of Valencia province, characterized by deep river canyons, forested hillsides, and the dramatic Buseo reservoir surrounded by rugged terrain.
-The park encompasses approximately 6,451 hectares of Mediterranean mountain landscape where the Turia river system has carved impressive gorges through Cretaceous and Jurassic limestone formations.
-Its inland position between the coastal mountains and the Castilian meseta gives it a transitional character with influences from both Mediterranean and continental climatic zones.
+Chera-Sot de Chera Natural Park protects a mountainous limestone landscape in the interior of Valencia province, characterized by deep river canyons, forested hillsides, and the Buseo reservoir surrounded by rugged terrain.
+The park encompasses approximately 6,451 hectares of Mediterranean mountain landscape where the Sot and Reatillo rivers have carved impressive gorges through Mesozoic limestone formations, reaching 1,170 meters at the summit of Cinco Pinos.
+[1] Its geological significance — including a tectonic graben with crustal displacements of up to 700 meters and evidence of Iberian dinosaurs — earned it designation as the first geological natural park in the Valencian Community.

 Wildlife Ecosystems

-The park's cliff systems support breeding golden eagles, Bonelli's eagles, and eagle owls, while peregrine falcons hunt along the canyon walls above the Buseo reservoir.
-The forests and scrublands harbor populations of wild boar, roe deer (at the southern edge of their Iberian range), genet, and the increasingly rare European rabbit that forms the prey base for the park's predators.
-The Buseo reservoir and Turia river gorge provide habitat for otter and support diverse aquatic bird communities including grey heron, kingfisher, and various duck species during winter months.
+The park cliff systems support breeding golden eagles, Bonelli eagles, and eagle owls, while peregrine falcons hunt along the canyon walls above the Buseo reservoir.
+[1] The forests and scrublands harbor populations of wild boar, genet, and European rabbit that forms the prey base for the park predators.
+The Buseo reservoir and Reatillo river gorge provide habitat for otter and support diverse aquatic bird communities including grey heron, kingfisher, and various duck species during winter months.

 Flora Ecosystems